 – Occasionally taxi drivers, such as in parts of Japan have doors that automatically open and close for you.
 They also may auto lock you in the car during transportation- so you wouldn’t be able to get out in a hurry.
 If you can lock and unlock the doors yourself, its always a good idea to lock the door next to you once you are in the taxi.

-– In all of my travels around the world I’ve used one taxi in which the driver was a woman.
+– Male dominated profession.
+In all of my travels around the world I’ve only used a handful of taxis in which the driver was a woman.
 Worldwide, in my experience being a taxi driver is universally a male dominated profession.
 If you know of any countries in which women make up a good number of the taxi drivers, please let me know.
 With the advent of ride sharing services such as Uber and Lyft (which I also use), I have seen a much higher women driver ratio for these particular services as compared to taxi drivers in general.

 – Always take a look at the taxi driver’s face and study the actual vehicle – ascertain how many dents and or scratches are on the vehicle.